richmahn/en_ta/translate/figs-yousingular/title.md

-Forms of 'You' - Singular
+Forms of ‘You’ - Singular